How to Create Personas for User Experience

 Many websites have multiple personas as they target multiple different groups of people.
-A bank website for example might have everyday consumers, people with loans, investors, employees and businesses customers.
+A bank website for example might have everyday consumers, investors, employees and businesses customers.
 Each group has different motivations, pain points, and needs that the website needs to address and therefor needs their own persona.

 This should give you the general idea of what a persona is, but you might wonder why create them at all?

 Personas are all about clarity.
 They ensure everyone involved has a clear understanding of who will be using the site, their situation and what needs should be addressed.
 They become an anchor, ensuring that the design process doesn’t stray from its true north when politics or personal preference get involved.

 - Establishing consensus on the target audiences for the site.

 - Developing a shared understanding of the target audience and their mental models.

 - Creating a reference point for design feedback and reviews.

 The catch is personas are only as valuable as they are accurate.
 So how do you get the background needed to create an accurate persona?